-The Group purchases gas and receives from various Government and semi-government organisation and companies in the Kingdom of Bahrain.
+The Group purchases gas and receives various services from Government and semi-government organisations and companies in the Kingdom of Bahrain.
 Other than purchase of natural gas, such other transactions are in the normal course of business and are not considered to be individually significant in terms of size.